wp-plugins/name-day/readme.txt

 Print the current name day.

-Support for the Swedish name Calendar.
+Currenly only support for the Swedish name Calendar.

 == Description ==